 Lastly, The Lagos National Museum has seven sections namely: the fertility and birth, initiation, adult life, external influence, wisdom and learning, reincarnation, death, burial and funeral, temporary exhibition hall, Nigeria Government.
 The Nigerian Government section has history and portraits of various Nigerian leaders (both past and present).
 Furthermore, the state car in which former Nigerian Head of State General Murtala Mohammed.
 It also features the export permit unit where permits to export artworks out of Nigeria is issued.

 How To Get to the National Museum Onikan, Lagos

-If are looking for a reason to travel, this is a must visit location for tourists who want to know more about Nigeria.
-If you are coming from outside Lagos, you can either take a flight or bus to Lagos.
+If are looking for a reason to travel, this is a must-visit location for tourists who want to know more about Nigeria.
+If you are coming from outside Lagos, you can either take a flight or a bus to Lagos.
 From the Airport or the Park.
 You can order a taxi, Taxify or Uber.
 You get a discount ride when you use this code.

 Taxify/ Bolt – SS2U9